sinchanaurs1104/responsible-ai-analysis-platform/README.md

 ## Known Limitations

-- **Disparate Impact Remover** depends on AIF360's optional `BlackBoxAuditing` dependency, which is not always straightforward to install.
-If unavailable, this one method fails per run while the rest complete normally, and the failure is surfaced in the UI (`failed_methods` on run status).
+- **Disparate Impact Remover** depends on AIF360's `BlackBoxAuditing` dependency (included in `requirements.txt`), which is not always straightforward to build on some platforms.
+If it's unavailable at runtime, this one method fails per run while the rest complete normally, and the failure is surfaced in the UI (`failed_methods` on run status).
 - **In-memory run context**: the live model/dataset context used between `/configure`, `/evaluate`, and `/execute` is held in server memory, not persisted — a backend restart mid-run requires re-uploading.
 - **SQLite** is used for simplicity; concurrent write load at scale is not a design target of the current implementation.
 - **No authentication** — the API and UI assume a single trusted user/environment.
 - The `mitigation_confidence` field on fairness findings (`standard` vs `experimental`) reflects how directly the underlying research supports a given driving-factor → method pairing; it is not a claim that the "experimental" pairing is invalid, only that it's a reasonable inference rather than a directly validated one.
+- **LLM narration is best-effort**: it requires an `ANTHROPIC_API_KEY` and outbound network access; without either, or on any API failure, the platform silently uses the deterministic fallback template instead — the fairness verdict itself is never affected either way.

 ---